WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 *	If you opened the Recording screen from the Home screen or from the Project list of the Project Management screen, the Recording screen initially shows Chapter 1 and verse/chunk 1 of the project.
 *	If you opened it from the Chapter list of the Project Management screen, the Recording screen is initially set to verse/chunk 1 of the chapter whose microphone you clicked.
 *	If you opened it from the Verse/chunk list of the Project Management screen, the recording screen shows that verse or chunk. **Note**: This is the preferred method, because the Verse/chunk list shows you whether that item has been recorded already, so that you don’t unintentionally duplicate your work.
+It is also an easy way to navigate to the specific item that you want to record.

 Components of the Recording Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^